cselab/Mirheo/docs/source/user/particle_vectors.rst

 Each particle in the PV keeps its coordinate, velocity and force.
 Additional quantities may also be stored in a form of extra channels.
-These quantities are usually added and used by specific handlers, and can in principle be written in XDMF format (:any:`Average3D`), see more details in the Developer documentation.
+These quantities are usually added and used by specific handlers, and can in principle be written in XDMF format (:any:`createDumpParticles`), see more details in the Developer documentation.

 A common special case of a :any:`ParticleVector` is an :any:`ObjectVector` (or OV).
 The OV **is** a Particle Vector with the particles separated into groups (objects) of the same size.